Guangdong–Hong Kong–Macao Greater Bay Area: Economy

 The Greater Bay Area is a critical export hub, accounting for 37% of China's exports, driven by the large airports and railway stations of a well-connected transportation system.
 GBA hosts three of the world's top ten container ports and five international airports in Hong Kong, Guangzhou, Shenzhen, Macau and Zhuhai.
 These airports account for an air freight traffic bigger than San Francisco, New York, and Tokyo combined.

 The GBA is an economic powerhouse.
 Its combined regional GDP was RMB¥13 trillion (US$1.8 trillion) in 2022, which is equivalent to over 10 percent of GDP for all of China.
 If the GBA were its own country, it would rank as the 12th biggest economy globally (almost equal to South Korea's and bigger than Australia's economy).
 GDP growth of GBA was 4.4 per cent in 2019, and GDP is expected to reach US$4 trillion by 2030, which would lead the GBA's GDP to overtake that of Germany in 2019.

+According to the latest statistics released by the Macao Statistics and Census Service and the governments of Guangdong, Hong Kong and Macao, the Guangdong–Hong Kong–Macao Greater Bay Area recorded a regional GDP of around RMB 14.0 trillion in 2023, which further exceeded RMB 14.5 trillion in 2024, with a total population of over 87 million.
+In 2024, the nine mainland cities of the GBA generated 8.6% of China's national GDP with only 0.58% of its land area and 5.6% of its population.

 The GBA maintains a strong industrial base that underpins its economic development.
 Its economy is driven by a range of traditional and advanced manufacturing sectors, including wood and plastics processing, textiles, electronics, food production, construction, automotive and aerospace industries, medical technology, and information technology, including software and hardware development.
 The Outline Development Plan aims to establish industrial clusters focused on advanced equipment manufacturing in Zhuhai and Foshan, and high-end manufacturing in Shenzhen and Dongguan, building on the region's existing manufacturing base.